-- 3.1 The Collection Fund is a statutory requirement that accounts separately for the Council Tax and National Non-Domestic Rates (NNDR) collected by the Council. - 3.2 The Council is classed as a Billing Authority for both Council Tax and NNDR and is responsible for distributing charges to residents and businesses located within the district annually. - 3.3 Estimates of expected income generated from taxation charges are reported annually to the Government as part of the Council Tax Base and NNDR1 returns. - 3.4 The returns are used to determine the precept due in the following financial year to the Preceptors and the Council's share is reported to the Committee as part of the budget round in February. - 3.5 Any surplus or deficit generated on the Fund during the previous financial year is allocated to the relevant Preceptor as part of the annual forecast reporting.
+- 3.1 The Collection Fund is a statutory requirement that accounts separately for the Council Tax and National Non-Domestic Rates (NNDR) collected by the Council. - 3.2 The Council is classed as a Billing Authority for both Council Tax and NNDR and is responsible for levying and collecting charges from residents and businesses located within the district annually. - 3.3 Estimates of expected income generated from taxation charges are reported annually to the Government as part of the Council Tax Base and NNDR1 returns. - 3.4 The returns are used to determine the precept due in the following financial year to the Preceptors and the Council's share is reported to the Committee as part of the budget round in January each year. - 3.5 Any surplus or deficit generated on the Fund during the previous financial year is allocated to the relevant Preceptor as part of the annual budget round.